 The BARS 2018 Conference Programme is available by clicking here or by scrolling down to the resources section.
 This programme is still only a draft version and details are subject to change.
 Final version will follow soon.

 Registration opens at 10:00 hrs on 27 September with tea/coffee followed by lunch at 12:00 hrs.
 The Conference commences with the Chairman's welcome at 13:00 hrs and day one will finish at 17:00 hrs

 The Programme Management Meeting will take place from 10:30 to 12 pm on Thursday 27 September.
 This is only for delegates attending the main meeting.
 Registration for this meeting is required.
-More details to follow.
+Full details are available here.

 Workshops: Following the success of the Slit Lamp Workshops at the BARS 2017 conference, BARS are delighted to announce that they will holding 3 different Practical/Discussion Taster Workshops related to Surveillance, with each session covering the following three areas as follows:

 For full details of these workshops please visit the conferences page by clickng here.